BelugulaShushanth/CricFizzApp/README.md

        b) League: This is where all the league matches like IPL, BPL, and BBL are shown<br>
        c) Domestic: This is where all the domestic matches like the Ranji Trophy, and County Championship are shown<br>
        d) Women: This is where all the matches related to women are shown<br>

    By default, International matches are shown but a user can select another type of match also<br>
    By default, only 6 matches are shown a user can click on the More Matches button to see more matches

 ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/3aa1b371-aafe-4b10-a715-157c02368705)

-3. The Navbar contains Live, Recent, and Upcoming navigation buttons by default Live matches are shown.
+2. The Navbar contains Live, Recent, and Upcoming navigation buttons by default Live matches are shown.
 If a user clicks on the Recent button this is how it will look

 ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/5c4e0b44-2b5a-42b9-94cc-b73d455a2c37)

-4. If a user clicks on the Upcoming Nav button this is how it will look
+3. If a user clicks on the Upcoming Nav button this is how it will look

 ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/75d192dc-014f-41ba-ad68-26102c13ebe4)

-5. A user can click on a particular match card to see more match details like commentary and scorecard When a user clicks on the match card by default the commentary is shown.
+4. A user can click on a particular match card to see more match details like commentary and scorecard When a user clicks on the match card by default the commentary is shown.
 This is how it looks

 ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/9887e8a7-7302-4640-bf41-c302aa65d346)

-6. When a user clicks on score card this is how it will looks
+5. When a user clicks on score card this is how it will look

 ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/acf16660-d386-4fa8-8b35-ae3bf949fffa)
 ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/ae058d2b-f3ee-446f-b224-33560500c936)